-PERSONAL RESPONSE: Are you jealous of someone?
-Confess your jealousy to the Lord.
-Confess to Him whatever it is this person has that you desperately want.
+RESPOND: Think about someone you are jealous of and confess your jealousy to the Lord.
+Confess whatever it is this person has that you desperately want.
 Ask God to meet that need in you however He desires.
 He is good and delights to give good gifts to you (Matt.
 7:9-11).

-The beauty of Joseph's story is that in the midst of favoritism, jealousy, and anger, God is working out His purposes.
+The true beauty of Joseph's story is that in the midst of favoritism, jealousy, and anger, God is working out His purposes.
 His covenant promises will prevail despite the sin and brokenness of the people to whom the promises were made.
 God is faithful.
-This story would have been much less tumultuous if everyone could have recognized at the time that while God does choose different people for different things, He is altogether good and doesn't show favoritism (Acts 10:34; Rom.
+We know that He is altogether good and doesn't show favoritism (Acts 10:34; Rom.
 2:11).
 I wish Jacob and the brothers could have known that Joseph's dreams would prove to be good news for them, that they were part of God's story, as well.
-By the end of our study together, I hope you, too, will be convinced of this.
+By the end of our study together, I hope you, too, will be convinced of this